olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/using-repeaters-scripts/scripts-overview.md

-# Repeaters Scripts Overview
+# Repeater Scripts Overview
-If you use a Repeater to scan a target on your local server, you can manipulate the scan request before dispatching it to the target.
+If you use a Repeater to scan a target, you can manipulate the scan request before dispatching it to the target.
 NexPloit allows you to create a script that can add, change or compute some part of the request after you apply it for a specific Repeater.
 You can load a script file to the Repeater which should modify the request using the [nexpoilt.app](https://nexploit.app/scans) or  NexPloit CLI.

 You can also create and apply the Repeater scripts using the NexPloit API.
 More information about it is provided on [our API documentation page](https://nexploit.app/api/v1/docs/#/Scripts).